refinedev/refine/documentation/docs/packages/list-of-packages.md

 ---

 - `@pankod/refine-core` - Collection of `hooks`, `components` and `providers` for **authentication**, **access control**, **routing**, **networking**, **state management** and **i18n**.
 Your starting point for headless projects.
+- `@pankod/refine-inferencer` Provides a way to automatically generate views for resources based on the data structure.
+The aim is to reduce the amount of time spent on creating views for resources by generating the code automatically that can be customized easily.

 **UI Framework Packages:**